trueskawka/space-invaders/README.md

 - ability to kill some aliens

 To add:
+- improve collision detection to take into account alien size
 - sprite for player
 - alien bullets
 - collision checks for alien bullets